Busting The Myths Behind Raising Children With More Than One Language

 No.

-Children who are exposed to more than one language from very early on may begin to speak their first words at about 15 months of age, roughly three months later than is typical for monolingual children.
-After this we typically see a trajectory of language development along the same patterns and timelines as a monolingual child.
+Children who are learning more than one language from very early on may begin to speak their first words at about 15 months of age, roughly three months later than is typical for monolingual children.
+After this their language generally develops along the same patterns and timelines as a monolingual child.

 It is not uncommon for one language to develop more strongly than the other.
-It is important to consider a child’s total vocabulary (across both languages) at this time and this is often found to be comparable to the total vocabulary of monolingual children of the same age.
+It is important to consider a child’s total vocabulary (across both languages) as this is often found to be comparable to the total vocabulary of monolingual children of the same age.

 Is it typical to mix languages?